 Push a chicken breast slice into the flour and flip over until all of the chicken is completely covered in flour.

 Take that chicken breast slice and wash it in the egg wash until all flour is covered in egg.

-Repeat for all Chicken breast slices.
+Repeat for all Chicken breast cutlet.